grafana/tempo/docs/tempo/website/troubleshooting/unable-to-see-trace.md

   This is likely because no ingester is joining the gossip ring, make sure the same gossip ring address is supplied to the distributors and ingesters.

 ## Section 2: Diagnosing and fixing issues with querying traces
 If you have determined that data has been ingested correctly into Tempo, then it is time to investigate possible issues with querying the data.
+A quick thing to check is your version of Grafana.
+The way Tempo is queried differs from 7.4.x to 7.5.x.
+Please refer to [the querying documentation](https://grafana.com/docs/tempo/latest/configuration/querying/) for help.
+If this is not a Grafana version issue, proceed!

 Check the logs of the Tempo Query Frontend.
 The Query Frontend pod runs with two containers (Query Frontend & Tempo Query), so lets use the following command to view Query Frontend logs -